AntonyIS/go-loco/README.md

 # go-loco
 A simpe go CRUD application show casing use of the Hexagonal Architecture(Port and Adapter).
+The app will make use of :
+    * AWS DynamoDB
-The app will use AWS Dynamo DB and AWS Elasticache for storage.
+    * AWS Elasticache for storage.
+    * Gin for routing
+    * Docker for containerization